Skip to main content

 Forecasts are automatically updated as payments associated with the documents are made.
 If you modify an invoice by changing the amount or the due date, these changes will be automatically reflected in the cashflow.

-In the above example, once we make the payment of the invoice, associating it to a payment document, the amount will be updated in the cashflow, no longer appearing as pending in September and being recorded as a payment made.
+In the above example, when the invoice payment is made and associated to a payment document, the Cashflow will be automatically updated: the amount will no longer appear as outstanding in September and will be recorded as a payment made in the month corresponding to the payment.

-☝🏼 Payments not associated with any specific document, i.e. single payments, are displayed under the group "Other" in the cashflow.
+☝🏼 Payments that are not associated with any specific document, i.e. single payments, are displayed under the “Financial transactions” group in the Cashflow.

 Projection of cashflow goals